-Caitlyn Jenner ‘Shocked And Disappointed’ Over Kylie Jenner’s Pregnancy, Says Source
+Caitlyn Jenner ‘Disappointed’ Over Kylie Jenner’s Pregnancy, Says Source

 Rumors of Kylie’s alleged pregnancy came less than a month after friends of hers told OK! that she refused to drink at a recent birthday party.
 Reports also suggest that she hasn’t been going out as frequently as before.

 Kylie Jenner and Travis Scott sparked dating rumors after being spotted hooking up at a Coachella party in April.
 Reports claim that the pair has been friends “for a while” and that Jenner was hanging out with Scott on a regular basis to make ex-boyfriend Tyga jealous.
-The two were spotted again in late April, this time sitting court side at an NBA game in Houston.
+The two were spotted again in late April, this time sitting courtside at an NBA game in Houston.
 Some say Jenner and Scott became “Instagram official” when the former posted a photo taken at the 2017 Met Gala.

 Any thoughts on Caitlyn Jenner’s reaction to daughter Kylie’s pregnancy?
 Feel free to share them in the comments section below.